 The first step to take is to decide if you want to earn a certificate, an associate’s degree, or a bachelor’s in paralegal studies.
-A certificate program provides a basic education for paralegal studies whereas a bachelor’s degree program is designed to train a person to work as a paraprofessional and open up the path to earning a juris doctorate to become a lawyer.
+A certificate program provides basic education for paralegal studies whereas a bachelor’s degree program is designed to train a person to work as a paraprofessional and open up the path to earning a juris doctorate to become a lawyer.

 Methodology: Ranking the Best Paralegal Programs in Kentucky